KevinTheMix/CheatSheets/# Design & Methodologies/Software Architecture.md

 ### Design Patterns

 * **Adapter** = adapts interface A into interface B
+* [Behavioral patterns](https://en.wikipedia.org/wiki/Behavioral_pattern) = design patterns that identify common comunication patterns among objects (eg Memento, Observer, Visitor)
 * **Builder** = used in .Net Core configuration
 * **Composite** = composite class implements interface and manages a collection of instances (or a factory), then dispatchs calls to one of those instances.
 * **Decorator**
   * Add a behavior, at runtime, without modifying the existing, separation of concerns.
   * Implements the Interface of a decorated object, and receives an instance in its constructor, then call the methods of that instance, adding extra features
 * **Iterator** = cfr .Net GetEnumerator() (well-spred nowadays)
+* **Repository pattern** = kind of container where data access logic is stored, hides DL details from BL (ie BL can access DL data without knowledge of underlying data access architecture)
 * **Singleton** = a Single instance; hard to test
+* **Unit of Work pattern** = keeps track of changes affecting a DB during a 'work' session, then figures out the delta and persists only that
 * **Visitor** = allows to follow Open-Close Principle

 ### Properties